 If you’re looking for something a little more rustic, there are also cabins and campgrounds available.
 You can check availability and reserve a campsite at recreation.gov, used by all National Parks.
 Many of the campgrounds fill up quickly during peak season, so you should book in advance.
 At the campgrounds, you’ll typically have access to flush toilets, picnic tables, fire rings, and bear boxes.
 The surrounding areas are great for cycling, so you can bring your bike along.

-Camp 4 is perhaps the most notable campground at Yosemite, in close proximity to many of the iconic rock climbing areas.
+Camp 4 is perhaps the most notable campground at Yosemite, and one of our favorite places to camp in California, in close proximity to many of the iconic rock climbing areas.
 It is a great and central place to base yourself out of, but you will definitely want to book ahead during peak season.

 Note that you will want a campsite reservation even if you are sleeping in your vehicle or using a roof top tent.
 The max of 6 campers per campsite applies regardless of how many tents or sleeping units you are using.
 Some of the campsite only allow tents, too.